-The promotion of food safety research into food safety, communication of food alerts, surveillance of food borne disease, promotion of scientific co-operation and laboratory linkages, and development of cost-effective facilities for specialised laboratory testing.
+The promotion of food safety, research into food safety, communication of food alerts, surveillance of food-borne diseases, promotion of scientific co-operation and laboratory linkages, and development of cost-effective facilities for specialised laboratory testing.

 The promotion of trade and business on an all-island and cross-border basis and the enhancement of the global competitiveness of the all-island economy to the mutual benefit of Ireland and Northern Ireland.

-Managerial and oversight functions in relation to EU programmes including PEACE III and INTERREG IVA.
+Managerial and oversight functions in relation to EU programmes including PEACE IV and INTERREG VA.

-(consisting of two agencies ie. Foras na Gaeilge and Tha Boord o Ulster-Scotch): Foras na Gaeilge is responsible for the promotion of the Irish Language throughout the island and Tha Boord o Ulster-Scotch is responsible for promoting the study, conservation, development, and use of the Ulster-Scots as a living language: to encourage and develop the full range of its attendant culture;and to promote an understanding of the history of the Ulster-Scots.
+Foras na Gaeilge is responsible for the promotion of the Irish Language throughout the island and Tha Boord o Ulster-Scotch is responsible for promoting the study, conservation, development, and use of the Ulster-Scots as a living language; encouraging and developing the full range of its attendant culture; and promoting an understanding of the history of the Ulster-Scots.

-(consisting of two Agencies ie. The Loughs Agency and Lights Agency): The Loughs Agency has responsibility for the promotion and development of Lough Foyle and Carlingford Lough for commercial and recreational purposes in respect of marine , fishery and aquaculture matters.
+The Loughs Agency has responsibility for the promotion and development of Lough Foyle and Carlingford Lough for commercial and recreational purposes in respect of marine, fishery and aquaculture matters.
 It was intended that the Lights Agency, when established, would replace the Commissioners of Irish Lights as the General Lighthouse Authority for Ireland.
 However, given the complexities that have arisen in terms of pursuing such a transfer of functions, the matter is under review at present.

 Funding and Staffing of North South Bodies